grolston/Convert-DnsExportToTerraformRoute53/README.md

 A quick PowerShell advanced function that will take a BIND file or DNS export file and do a quick conversion to terraform resource for AWS Route 53.

-## Get Started
+## Getting Started

-If you don't want to clone this repo and take the time to find file, set all security details, etc, simply run the following command to bring the Convert-DnsExportToTerraformRoute53 into your session for immediate use.
+If you don't want to clone this repo and take the time to find the file, set all security details, etc, simply run the following command to bring the Convert-DnsExportToTerraformRoute53 into your session for immediate use.

 ```ps
 iex $(iwr https://raw.githubusercontent.com/grolston/Convert-DnsExportToTerraformRoute53/master/Convert-DnsExportToTerraformRoute53.ps1 -UseBasicParsing).Content